MvvmCross/MvvmCross/docs/_drafts/2017-05-01-ReleaseMvvmCross5.md

 Add something about the Generic implementation of IMvxTargetBinding [#1610](https://github.com/MvvmCross/MvvmCross/pull/1610)

-MvvmCross 5 now supports an additional option than literal strings for MvvmCross defined custom bindings, via the use of binding extension methods.
+MvvmCross 5 now supports an additional option besides literal strings for MvvmCross defined custom bindings, via the use of binding extension methods.
 Binding with extension methods allows for compile time checking whether the binding is possible against the specified control base type, i.e. TouchUpInside binding works against UIControl inheritance and not a UIView.

 #### Developer Usage